PatWieczorek/building_a_computer/README.md

 Having that done, I have spent a good deal of my time creating an ALU, the first part of the CPU.

 <b>part 0x03</b><br>
-This week was a transition from combinational logic to sequential logic.
+This week was a transition from combinational logic to sequential logic.<br>
 First, I have created 1 register chip, which I extended to 8 register chip, then I recursively increased its size.
 The final product was a 16-bit,16384 register RAM chip.